-The Irish Government is committed to ongoing work on corporate tax reform, and has recently published a Corporate Tax Roadmap, which lays out the next steps in Ireland's implementation of various commitments made through BEPS, along with other international initiatives.
-In this regard, Irish legislation concerning tax regulation has significantly increased over the past few years, and this effort is set to continue in the coming years.
+The Irish government is committed to ongoing work on corporate tax reform, and last published an update to its 2018 Corporate Tax Roadmap in January 2021.
+The Roadmap lays out the next steps in Ireland's implementation of various commitments made through BEPS, along with other international initiatives.
+In this regard, Irish legislation concerning tax regulation has significantly increased over the last few years, and this effort is set to continue.

-With respect to the Irish Government's wider attitude, the Irish Department of Finance has insisted that transparency and substance are key components of the Irish tax regime, and is keen to ensure that Irish tax policy is continually in step with all BEPS proposals.
+With respect to the Irish government's wider attitude, the Irish Department of Finance has insisted that transparency and substance are key components of the Irish tax regime, and is keen to ensure that Irish tax policy is continually in step with all BEPS proposals.